slinder1/gd/README.md

   non-destructive operations (i.e. when you try to `update` the remote)
 * `spr` won't use Gerrit `Change-Id:`, and is very particular about the format of its ID; `praddle` allows any string and uses the `Change-Id:` trailer
-* `spr` does not seem to have a `dry-run` option, so modifications aren't foreseeable
+* `spr` does not seem to have a `dry-run` option, which makes using it generally more nerve-wracking than necessary
 * `spr` doesn't produce an "interdiff" when force-pushing to give the reviewer context for the edits to the change
 * `spr` installs itself as a git subcommand (this is really just an aesthetic